Planning for Change - reshaping council services in Midlothian

 Find out more

-- See our one-page 'infographic' factsheet, which sets out our budget challenge
+- See the one-page 'infographic' factsheet (PDF) produced earlier in 2019, setting out our budget challenge

-- Download or view more details in our Planning for Change leaflet
+- Download or view the Planning for Change leaflet (PDF) produced in 2019 as part of our earlier consultations

 Get in touch